Staying in a task is its own problem.

 The soundscape holds your attention once you're moving.
 These are the parts that get you there in the first place.

 Before the sound can hold you, you have to start.
-Just Start is one screen, one button, and a sixty-second goal in place of the whole task.
+Just Start is one question, then you’re going, and a sixty-second goal in place of the whole task.

 When starting cold is too much.